johsteffens/actinon/README.md

 One objective is demonstrating the capabilities of project '[beth](https://github.com/johsteffens/beth)', which is a foundation-library to develop advanced applications in 'C'.

 ### Sentiment
 I've always been fascinated by computer graphics.
 Particluarly combining physics, mathematics and creativity to achieve realism.
 In the mid 1990s I experimented with algorithms using lambertian light distribution on rays casted in a virtual 3D scene.
 Back then I was not even aware that the technique was well-known under the label "ray-tracing".
-Today, modern workstations are powerful enough to allow deep recursions into the rendering equation, making experimenting in this field more rewarding.
+Today, modern workstations are powerful enough to allow deep recursions into the rendering equation, making experimenting in this field even more rewarding.

 ### About The Name
 Actinon is the name of the Radon-219 isotope, which is a radioactive gas.
 As project-name, it was inspired by a train of thought: ray-tracing -> radiation -> radon -> actinon.